 The Company commits to periodically review this policy in order to continually improve, taking into consideration changes in legislation, and any other requirements to which the Company subscribes, and in order to ensure the adequacy, suitability and continuing effectiveness of the policy.

-Specifically, the policy will be routinely reviewed at the Company Leadership Team Meetings.
+Specifically, the policy will be routinely reviewed at the Company’s Leadership Team Meetings.

-The Company is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+The Company is committed to transparency in its own business and in its approach to tackling modern slavery throughout its supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.